One Monkey Don’t Stop No Show at the Tricycle Theatre

 In the play’s attempt to destroy the fourth wall through its sitcom-like setting, the audience feel as if they too are acting in this quirky production.
 At times this feels a little laboured by the hard-working actors, though the brightness and quality of the acting and directing were not entirely outshone.
 A fun and delightfully crude performance by Eclipse Theatre, One Monkey Don’t Stop No Show is worth the journey down Kilburn High Road.

-The One Monkey Don’t Stop No Show is at the Tricycle Theatre until 9th February 2013.
-For further information or to book tickets visit here.
+One Monkey Don’t Stop No Show is at the Tricycle Theatre until 9th February 2013.
+For further information or to book visit the theatre’s website here.